jmvigueras/plf-eng-demo-setup/README.md

 **READ**

-The Terrafom code that has been deployed create the following resources:
+The deployed Terrafom code has created the following resources:

-- AWS VPC and necessary subnets
+- AWS VPC and necessary subnets.
-- Fortigate NGF
+- Fortigate NGFW.
-- Kubernetes self-managed cluster
+- Kubernetes self-managed cluster.
-- AWS Route53 DNS records
+- AWS Route53 DNS records.
-- FortiWEB Cloud new APPs
+- FortiWEB Cloud new APPs.
-- GitHub repository (secrests and workflow action)
+- GitHub repository (secrests and workflow action).

 It is mandatory to provide necessary API tokens to configure all those services.